 Unfortunately due to some rough terrain on certain parts of the trail, we are unable to permit hand-cranks and wheelchairs on the course.

 - How can we run at night?

 Almost all runners will run at least one leg of the race at night.
 This requires either a headlamp or a flashlight, as well as a reflective vest.
 Runners are strongly encouraged to carry cell phones while they run at night and not to listen to music.
 We expect it to be dark from about 6:00 p.m. on Friday until 7:00 a.m. on Saturday, and all runners are required to wear headlamps (or carry a flashlight) and reflective vests during those hours.

 - Do teams supply their own vans?

-Yes, each 8-person team will need to supply two vans, one for each 4-person group.
+Yes, teams of 6 and 8 will need to supply two vans, one for each 3-person/4-person group.

 - Does the team need to run in the same order for the entire race?